gopalkumar315/ridona/README.md

   ....do
 }
 ```
-**`by_line()` method do not accept any arguments and read each line in evey iteration.**
+**`by_line()` do not accept any arguments and read each line in evey iteration.**

 ---
 ### Reading database tables
 Like files we can read tables in two mode.
 * by_chunk()
-  We use database limit, offset commands to read table part by part, the default chunk size is 1000 so
+  We use database limit, offset commands to read table part by part, the default chunk size is 10000 so
   the first executed command is like `select * from table_name limit 10000 offset 0` and second one is
   `select * from table_name limit 10000 offset 10000` and so on.
 ```php